 The ILO is committed to promoting decent jobs for young women and men.
-Its work of is guided by the 2012 resolution of the International Labour Conference on "The youth employment crisis: A call for action" (link) to take urgent action to tackle the unprecedented youth employment crisis through a multipronged approach geared towards pro-employment growth, decent job creation, respect for youth rights and gender equality.
+Its work is guided by the 2012 Resolution of the International Labour Conference on "The youth employment crisis: A call for action" (link) to take urgent action to tackle the unprecedented youth employment crisis through a multipronged approach geared towards proemployment growth, decent job creation, respect for youth rights and gender equality.
 To meet the commitment on decent work for young women and men and to address the youth employment challenge, the ILO promotes an integrated and coherent approach that combines supportive economic policies and targeted measures that address labour demand and supply issues and takes into consideration the quantity and quality of work for youth, through multi-stakeholder action.
+In 2020, ILO's Governing Body endorsed the follow-up plan of action on youth employment, 2020-30.

-The Employment, Labour Markets and Youth Branch has the primary responsibility for supporting constituents for better employment outcomes, including for youth, based on the normative guidelines of C 122 (Employment Policy convention).
+The Employment, Labour Markets and Youth Branch has the primary responsibility for supporting constituents for better employment outcomes, including for youth, based on the normative guidelines of C122 (Employment Policy Convention).